-Back in the day, my grandma made her own ginger ale for family gatherings, claiming it cured upset stomachs.
-We mocked her belief until the flu hit, and suddenly, her ginger brew was priceless.
+Back in the day, my grandma made her own ginger ale for family gatherings, claiming it cured upset stomachs (a carbonated soft drink flavored with ginger root).

 6 Easy Substitutes for Ginger Ale